intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Overview/known_issues.md

 ### **OSError: Unable to load libhdfs: ./libhdfs.so: cannot open shared object file: No such file or directory**

-This error occurs while running Orca TF2 Estimator with spark backend for YARN on Cloudera, where PyArrow fails to locate `libhdfs.so` in default path of `$HADOOP_HOME/lib/native`.
+This error occurs while running Orca TF2 Estimator with YARN on Cloudera, where PyArrow fails to locate `libhdfs.so` in default path of `$HADOOP_HOME/lib/native`.
 To solve this issue, you need to set the path of `libhdfs.so` in Cloudera to the environment variable of `ARROW_LIBHDFS_DIR` on Spark driver and executors with the following steps:

 1. Run `locate libhdfs.so` on the client node to find `libhdfs.so`